ptsefton/chordprobook/README.md

     ```./chordprobook.py -a -b samples/sample-book.txt```

 * To choose a subset of the songs in a book in a particular order use
   a setlist file.

    Use this to filter all the songs in a directory using a setlist:

     ```./chordprobook.py -s samples/setlist.txt samples/*.cho```

-*  Or use a book file:
+*  Or use a book file and filter that:

     ```./chordprobook.py -s samples/setlist.txt -b samples/sample-book.txt```